 How to Make Friends with Books

 Making friends with books doesn’t always come easily.
 It’s a skill that sometimes has to be cultivated.
-It can take time to becomes friends with books, just like it can take time to becomes friends in real life.
-There are some books we pick up that become our immediate and instant pals, but with others we have to spend time getting to know them.
+It can take time to become friends with books, just like it can take time to become friends in real life.
+There are some books we pick up that become our immediate and instant pals, but with others, we have to spend time getting to know them.

 The Adventures of Pinocchio comes to mind as a recent book that took a little time for my ten-year-old and me to enjoy as a read-aloud.
 We persevered and by the halfway mark of the book we were not only enjoying it, but finding some pretty deep truths about character qualities like obedience, telling the truth, and considering decisions before jumping in.